mayuropensource/PuffinBASIC/README.md

 PuffinBASIC does not support BASIC Commands, such as LIST, RUN, etc.

+## Errors

+PuffinBASIC can raise following kind of errors:
+1. PuffinBasicSyntaxError: if source code has lexical or parsing error, e.g. missing parenthesis.
+1. PuffinBasicSemanticError: if source code has a semantic error, e.g. data type mismatch.
+1. PuffinBasicRuntimeError: if a runtime error happens, e.g. division by zero, IO error, etc.
+1. PuffinBasicInternalError: if there is a problem with PuffinBASIC implementation.

 ## Data Types

 1. int32 (32-bit signed integer): Int32 constants can have an optional '%' suffix.